gmc-code/PC-microbit-micropython/docs/breadboards/Potentiometer_with_LED.rst

 .. admonition:: Exercise

     #.
-Use a red and green led on separate pins.
-When the potentiometer value is 500 or more, use digital write to turn on the green led and turn the red led off.
-When the potentiometer value is under 500, use digital write to turn on the red led and turn the green led off.
+Use a red and yellow led on separate pins.
+When the potentiometer value is 500 or more, use digital write to turn on the yellow led and turn the red led off.
+When the potentiometer value is under 500, use digital write to turn on the red led and turn the yellow led off.
     #.
-Add to the code above to display a yes image when the green led is on and a no image when the red led is on.
+Add to the code above to display a yes image when the yellow led is on and a no image when the red led is on.